maxwizardth/ReactProject/React/Day2_Project/ReadMe.md

 **Hexadecimal2A:** was built using functional components with CSS with background pictures.
 It has one code per row it's similar to 1A only that this one has beautiful background.

-**Hexadecimal2B:** was built using functional components with CSS without background pictures.
+**Hexadecimal2B:** was built using class components with CSS with background pictures.
+It was designed in grid format such that each row has four different Hexadecimal code.
+There is an additional button to generate new different color codes.

 In summary you can build your app base on functional components or class components.